-My husband and I recently visited Berkeley’s Victory Point Café, the Bay Area’s first board game cafe, and had a great time.
+My husband and I visited Berkeley’s Victory Point Café, the Bay Area’s first board game cafe, and had a great time.
 We had lunch, nibbled on snacks, and checked out a few new-to-us board games.
-Since our first lunch date, I’ve returned for special one-on-one time with each of my kids, ranging in age from four to eleven.
+Since our first lunch date, I’ve returned for special one-on-one time with each of my kids, ranging in age from four to fourteen.
 While Victory Point is not specifically for families and children, they are always welcome.

 Founders Derek DeSantis and Areg Maghakian wanted to combine their favorite things into a single destination: board gaming, community-building, coffee, and beer.
 With more than 800 games to choose from, it helps that they’ve labeled the games in clear categories and have an enthusiastic staff to guide you toward a selection.
-All the children's games are also listed online if you want to plan ahead.
-But c'mon, half the fun is in discovering what you don't know about!

-While eating and playing, you can request table service by clipping a little clothes pin on a special table stand (pictured above with one of my favorite games, Fluxx).
+While eating and playing, you can request table service by clipping a little clothespin on a special table stand (pictured above with one of my favorite games, Fluxx).
 It seems they’ve thought of everything.

-Plan your visit
+Plan your visit to Victory Point Cafe

 Location: 1797-A Shattuck Ave, Berkeley between Francisco and Delaware

-Reservations: For $10 per person, you can reserve a table spot in advance.
+Reservations: For $12 per person, you can reserve a table spot in advance.
 This is useful for busy evenings and weekends especially.
 All guests joining you will also pay $10 each.

 Parking: Metered, it can be a bit of a pain in that part of Berkeley.